Skip to main content

 Once a hormone delivers its message, it must be deactivated and cleared from the body.
 This process of metabolism is carried out by specialized proteins called enzymes.
 Your genetic code dictates the efficiency of these enzymes.
 For instance, the Cytochrome P450 family of enzymes is responsible for breaking down a majority of substances the body processes, including testosterone.

 A genetic variation might cause you to produce a highly efficient version of a particular enzyme, meaning you clear testosterone very quickly.
 Someone else might have a less efficient version, causing the hormone to linger in their system for longer.
-Both scenarios have profound implications for therapy, as the fast metabolizer may require a higher dose to achieve a therapeutic effect, while the slow metabolizer could experience from what would be considered a standard dose.
+Both scenarios have profound implications for therapy, as the fast metabolizer may require a higher dose to achieve a therapeutic effect, while the slow metabolizer could experience side effects from what would be considered a standard dose.

 Genetic variations in metabolic enzymes are a primary reason for the wide range of responses observed in individuals undergoing hormonal therapies.